Obamacare Transgender And Abortion Protections Shut Down By Federal Judge

 — Dale Less Deplorable (@Dbargen) January 1, 2017

 With the Obama administration nearing the end of its road, it is unclear what will happen with Obamacare in the immediate future.
 The new Congress, led by conservative Republicans who have been out to kill Obamacare since the beginning, have promised to do away with the program completely.
-The President-elect has sworn that he will sign an Obamacare repeal bill into law.
+The president-elect has sworn that he will sign an Obamacare repeal bill into law.
 What remains to be seen is what Obamacare may be replaced with if it is done away with, and what such a drastic change could mean to the healthcare of the American people.

-Because Obama’s presidency will end on January 20, it is unknown whether or not his administration will be seeking to appeal O’Connor’s Obamacare transgender and abortion ruling.
+Because Obama’s presidency will end on January 20, it is unknown whether his administration will be seeking to appeal O’Connor’s Obamacare transgender and abortion ruling.

-[Featured Image by Charles Dharapak/AP Photo]
+[Featured Image by Charles Dharapak/AP Images]